 - Hygiene and personal stuff: Bring toothbrushes, toothpaste, lotions, feminine pads, facial tissues, lip balm, towels, mirrors, sunglasses and caps, shampoo, combs, camp showers, portable toilet and all the other products you need for your personal hygiene on a daily basis.

 - Miscellaneous: Include safety pins, charging devices, duct tape, umbrella, gloves etc. Carry plastic trash bags where you can dump all your garbage and keep the campsite clean.
 Do not forget cell phones, earphones, and video cameras.
 Carry a whistle to call out to each other in case you get separated while hiking.

 - Bags of ice: Remember to take lots of ice with you.
 You can use ice to make cold drinks or ice creams during summer, and you can also take the dry ice to store your food in and keep them fresh.

 - Stove: This is a must for cooking on camp trips.
 Bring a portable stove with you which doesn’t take up much space and can be easily carried and used.
 Bring a kettle for boiling the tea.

 - Fire supplies: You need firewood, inflammable fluids like butane, match, and matchboxes for cooking.
 Don’t forget tinder (newspapers, fire starting wood) in order to help start the fire easily.
 You can also use this in campfires.

-- Utensils: Bring plates, spoons, spatulas, bowls, knives, cups and mugs.
+- Utensils: Bring plates, spoons, spatulas, bowls, knives, cups, and mugs.
 Paper and plastic materials are recommended for utensils.
-Bring pot holders to hold several pots at one place, and make sure that you bring soap and sponges for washing and cleaning them.
+Bring pot holders to hold several pots in one place, and make sure that you bring soap and sponges for washing and cleaning them.
 Carry a collapsible drying rack to help dry them easily.

 - Tablecloth: Bring a disposable tablecloth to cover the table and keep it clean while using it.